ocaml/ocamlbuild/manual/manual.md

   mean that fancy new rules introduced by `myocamlbuild.ml` will not be available.

-- The `-just-plugin` option instructs ocamlbuild to stop compilation after having built the plugin; it also guarantees that ocamlbuild will try to compile the plugin, which it may not always do, for example when you only ask for cleaning or documentation.
+- The `-just-plugin` option instructs OCamlbuild to stop compilation after having built the plugin; it also guarantees that OCamlbuild will try to compile the plugin, which it may not always do, for example when you only ask for cleaning or documentation.